 BVI Yacht Charter Guide

-The British Virgin Islands, more commonly known as the BVI, are a yacht charter paradise.
-The BVI have all of the ingredients for a perfect Caribbean sailing holiday: consistent winds, gorgeous islands, a mixture of deserted beaches, luxury hotels, shipwrecks, beach party towns and a charm that perfectly fits the tranquility of sailing.
-The BVI are one of the most prestigious yacht charter destinations in the world.
-The islands are home to some of the finest luxury motor yachts, crewed catamarans and sailing yachts in the world.
+The BVI or British Virgin Islands are the jewel in the crown of Caribbean yachting.
+The British Virgin Islands, more commonly known as the BVI, have all of the ingredients for a perfect Caribbean sailing holiday: consistent trade-winds, gorgeous islands, a mixture of deserted white-sand beaches, luxury hotels, shipwrecks, beach party towns and a charm that perfectly fits the tranquillity of sailing.

-Boatbookings has over 10 years experience organising successful charters in the BVI.
-Our brokers Ben and Lambros know every yacht and crew personally so that you are sure to step onboard the ideal boat tailored to your desires.
+Boatbookings has over 15 years of experience organizing successful charters in the BVI.
+Our brokers know every yacht and crew personally so that you are sure to step onboard the ideal boat tailored to your desires.
 They even know all the secret destinations for your unforgettable Caribbean holiday!
 Check out their BVI Blogs for further information.

 A typical yacht charter starts in either St Thomas (USVI) or Tortola (BVI) and visits a new island every day, but there's no stopping you if you decide to spend a few more days at an island you particularly like!
 We have several sample BVI Itineraries for crewed catamarans, motor yachts and sailing yachts but we will tailor your exact route around your preferences.